Statics

 2D Equilibrium Equations

-For planar (2D) problems, we have 3 equations:
+For planar (2D) problems, three equations are available:

 ΣFx = 0 (horizontal forces)